petershaw23/timelapse/README.md

 # timelapse
-raspi cam v2.1 timelapse with ftp upload
+raspi cam v2.1 timelapse with python, using picam library